Kelburn, New Zealand: Features

 The iconic Wellington Cable Car is a tourist attraction and public transport facility.
 Operating since 1902, it is a funicular railway that ascends from Lambton Quay in the central business district to Kelburn.
 The Wellington Cable Car Museum is next to its Kelburn terminus.

 The Wellington Botanic Garden comprises 25 hectares of native forest, gardens and displays, and has entrances adjacent to the Kelburn terminus of the cable car and on Kelburn's Glen Road.

 The main campus of Victoria University of Wellington is in Kelburn, and is home to the category 1 listed Hunter Building, the Adam Art Gallery and the Adam Concert Room.
 It includes Te Tumu Herenga Waka Marae, a tribal meeting place of the Ngāti Awa hapū of Ngāti Awa ki Poneke.

 The Carter Observatory includes a planetarium and exhibition, and is located within the Botanic Garden, close to the Kelburn terminus of the cable car.
 The cable car also has a university stop next to Kelburn Park, which serves as a university and community sports ground.

 Kelburn Village, on Upland Road, houses cafes, restaurants, a pub and local shops.
 Several embassies and consulates are based in Kelburn, notably the Embassy of the Republic of Indonesia on Glen Road.
 The entrance to Zealandia, a 225-hectare native forest and wildlife sanctuary is in the West of the suburb.

 The Kelburn Viaduct was one of New Zealand's earliest reinforced concrete bridges, and provides vehicle and foot access to Karori and other Western suburbs.
+Completed in 1931, it is a two-lane road bridge with reinforced-concrete girders.
+Designed by the Wellington City Council’s engineering department under the leadership of notable engineer George A. Hart (1870–1948), it stands out as a key structure in the urban streetscape.
+This bridge holds historical and social importance because it represented a significant modernization of the city’s road network and continues to serve as a vital transportation route.